JackyMYL/Tile-CIS-group/CIS Updates/August 2022/August CIS Notes.md

 **Recalibration:** See `Channels to Recalibrate.xlsx` for a list of channels that need to be recalibrated.
 They are taken from the `Odd Channel Behavior.xlsx` spreadsheet and marked in yellow.
 This spreadsheet provides the proper formatting to be read into the `toRecalibrate.txt` file.

+**Summary Plots:** See folder `Summary-Plots`.
+We're including all dates, so there's not much to change here.